SHC-ASTRA/rover-Embedded-Lib/README.md

 When making any update to this repository, before updating `main`, make sure to increment the version number in `library.json`, line 3.
 Without making this change, projects using this library will not update automatically.
 Instead, they will have to delete the library locally and let PlatformIO re-download it.
+(Not sure if this is true.......)

+When making commits, it would be amazing if you use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

 ### Creating a new project header